SNCFdevelopers/bootstrap-sncf/site/content/docs/4.3/layout/dark-mode.md

 }
 ```

-After that, insert a button, link, to toggle light or dark mode for example with `darkmode-btn` id, and the following JS code will change href between `stylesheet` and `stylesheet alternate` links.
+After that, insert a button, link, to toggle light or dark mode for example with `darkmode-btn` id, and the following JS code will change href's attribute value between `stylesheet` and `stylesheet alternate` links.
 Ideally, please use design implementation we've chosed for each of SNCF's variant (Communication or Métier).

 To keep user's choice, you can record it in a _local storage_ object and request it's value at the next page loading.